-Recently, there’s been a lot of posts shared on facebook almost shaming parents into putting down their phones to spend time with their children.
+Today I’m sharing my thoughts on My Thoughts On life changing tech.
+Recently, there’s been a lot of posts shared on facebook almost shaming parents.
+The aim being to get them to put down their phones to spend time with their children.
 This made me think back to my own childhood.
-My mum didn’t have a mobile phone when I was a child in the 80’s, but we did have a landline and my mum used that a fair bit.
-She also spent a lot of time cooking, cleaning, putting in her rollers, looking after the family and sitting outside talking to the neighbours, while the kids played.
+My mum didn’t have a mobile phone when I was a child in the 80’s.
+But we did have a landline and my mum used that a fair bit.
+She also spent a lot of time cooking, cleaning, and putting in her rollers.
+As well as looking after the family and sitting outside talking to the neighbours, while the kids played.

 Times change.
 My mum didn’t spend every second of her time with us, engaging with us and playing with us.
 She split her time between us, jobs and herself.
 Technology advanced, mobiles became available, then became more sophisticated and parenting changed.
-I used to watch VHS recordings of my favourite shows over and over again while my mum got her jobs done.
+I used to watch VHS recordings of my favourite shows over and over again, while my mum got her jobs done.
 Now, my children watch apple TV or youtube.
 I don’t see this as a new thing, I see it as evolution.
-When I saw this post, it made me realise how much easier life is now…
+When I saw this image on life changing tech, it made me realise how much easier life is now…

 My main tech related bugbear is the “TV input lottery”.
 Am I using HDMI port 1, 2, DTV, AV or that funny squiggle I can’t read?
 The area behind the TV has become one crazy spaghetti junction, too.
 It drives me mad having to swap and change leads behind there.
 One day, it’ll all be wireless, and it’ll all be automatic.
 Until that day, I’ll let hubby be in charge of the remotes!